zebrunner/community-edition/docs/config-guide.md

 The sonarqube static analysis is invoked for each webhook event triggered on your target repository(pushes and/or pull/merge requests).

 If the event is a pull/merge request the reports from the sonarqube analysis will be decorated into the pull request itself for the correspondant scm system.
-On the contrary, only the analysys will run for push events.
+On the contrary, only the analysis will run for push events.

 > Note: default credentials for embedded sonarqube are: admin/admin, we recommend changing them after setting up zebrunner

 > Note: Sonarqube pull request decoration is supported for **Github** and **Gitlab**

-> Note: if the sonarqube server is not available the analysys will be skipped
+> Note: if the sonarqube server is not available the analysis will be skipped

 ### Integrate private sonarqube server